lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 ## Azure 101

+This is akin to the previous challenge with a lot of instructions.
+For distinction,
+> the instructions will be in blockquotes

+while my commentary will continue as normal.

-You may not know this but the Azure cli help messages are very easy to access.
+> You may not know this but the Azure cli help messages are very easy to access.
 First, try typing:
 ```
 $ az help | less
 ```

-Next, you've already been configured with credentials.
+> Next, you've already been configured with credentials.
 Use 'az' and your 'account' to 'show' your current details and make sure to pipe to less ( | less )

 ```
 $ az account show | less